MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-custom-model-driven-app-on-mobile.md

 ---
-title: Run a custom model-driven app on a mobile device | Microsoft Docs
+title: How to use a custom model-driven app on a mobile device | Microsoft Docs
-description: Learn how to run a model-driven app on a mobile device.
+description: Learn how to use a custome model-driven app on a mobile device.
 author: mduelae
 manager: kvivek
 ms.service: powerapps